 The Bill proposes to remove rights to the remedial process for individual consumers.
-While the Bill provides that consumers will retain the right to take breaches of the standards to the Australian Financial Complaints Authority (AFCA), it removes the ability for individual consumers to seek court remedies for breaches of the RLOs.
-This will make it harder for victim-survivors to assert their rights and achieve redress when they have been unfairly treated.
+While the Bill provides that consumers will retain the right to take breaches of the standards to the Australian Financial Complaints Authority (AFCA), it removes the ability for individual consumers to seek court remedies for breaches of the RLOs means it will be harder for victim survivors to assert their rights and achieve redress when they have been unfairly treated.